manuGil/Citizen-Voice/docs/user/installation.md

 nano secrets/django_token.txt
 ```

 Create a token for the Django App into this file.
 A token servers as very strong password, and for this case it should be a long set of alphanumeric characters with no spaces.
-As an example we we will use `0f0646a6985458ada71a` in the code examples.
+As an example, we will use `0f0646a6985458ada71a` in these instructions.

 Create a `postgres_password.txt` file inside the secrets folder: